 As an activist-scholar I am committed to the struggle for social justice, participatory democracy, and human rights.
 I believe that sound academic research and popular empowerment can help each other.
 Therefore, I try to engage with the broader public through several ways:

 Teaching: I encourage my students to be active participants in classrooms and engaged citizens in their communities.
 I also ask my students to ponder upon important social and political issues of the day.

-Public Lectures: Recently I have given a series of academic and public lectures for both academic communities and the broader public in various universities as well as activist coffeehouses and communities in Indonesia, such as The University of Indonesia, Hasanuddin University, Muhammadiyah University of Makassar, Bosowa University, Syarif Hidayatullah State Islamic University, Islamic College of Yogyakarta, Sunan Kalijaga State Islamic University, Sanata Dharma University, Akatiga Center for Social Analysis, Agrarian Resources Center, Rumah Baca Komunitas, Social Movement Institute, Owl House, Diskaz Labor House, KaPe-RI, and Ruru Gallery/Jurnal Karbon, and Pesantren Riset Al-Muhtada.
+Public Lectures: Recently I have given a series of academic and public lectures for both academic communities and the broader public in various universities, research institutes, and activist coffeehouses and communities in Indonesia, such as University of Indonesia, Hasanuddin University, Muhammadiyah University of Makassar, Bosowa University, Syarif Hidayatullah State Islamic University, Islamic College of Yogyakarta, Sunan Kalijaga State Islamic University, Sanata Dharma University, Akatiga Center for Social Analysis, Agrarian Resources Center, Rumah Baca Komunitas, Social Movement Institute, Owl House, Diskaz Labor House, KaPe-RI, Ruru Gallery/Jurnal Karbon, and Pesantren Riset Al-Muhtada.

 Engaged Research: I have been working with various rural communities, NGOs, and social movements in different settings (policy research, dissertation research, and political advocacy, among others).
 In some occasions, I also engage with policymakers through policy discussion and advocacy.
 I enjoy these collaborative works and will maintain this engagement in the future.
 Some of my field notes from these works have been published in New Mandala, Indonesia at Melbourne, MROnline, and Explorations.